 The part of a computer commonly called a hard drive is the component that stores data semi-permanently (that is, until you or a program tell the computer to delete that data).

 Technically speaking, only a conventional HDD (Hard Disk Drive) with spinning disks can properly be called a "hard drive."
 The newer SSD's (Solid State Drives) technically are not hard drives; but because they serve the same purpose, they're commonly referred to as "SSD hard drives."
-Most operating systems also see them as hard drives and label them that way.
+Most operating systems also see them as hard drives and label them using the same nomenclature that they do for HDD's.
 I suppose at some point that will change.